cdonais/api-codequiz-challenge/README.md

 ## Purpose

 A timed quiz that tests user's knowledge of JavaScript.
-When user answers correctly, they gain 20 points.
+When user selects answer and hits SUBMIT ANSWER button, the answer will be checked.
+If user answers correctly, they gain 20 points.
 If user answers wrong, they lose 10 seconds on their time.
 At the end of the quiz, the user will be given a score and taken to the high scores page.

 ## Built With
 * Html